geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 	- Scotty has a primary SMTP address (bold and upper-case **SMTP**) but not an additional smtp email alias.

 	- Scotty’s primary SMTP address is his **onmicrosoft.com** cloud address.
-This is different from the normal account for Holly Dickson in which her primary SMTP address was her on-premises **CustomDomain.us** address.
+This is different from the normal account for Holly Spencer in which her primary SMTP address was her on-premises **CustomDomain.us** address.
 Holly also has an email alias that references her **onmicrosoft.com** address.

 18. To correct this identity mismatch situation, you need to: